 Doctors treating breathing diseases have found that HPV is the cause of this rare but distressing problem.
 It can affect children as well as adults of both sexes and can be difficult to cure.

 Boys cannot currently be vaccinated free of charge by the NHS, unlike girls who are covered by a national vaccination programme.
-However, the government has decided that boys in the UK should be vaccinated but no start date for this has been announced.
+However, the government has decided that boys in the UK should be vaccinated and this is likely to start in the 2019/20 school year.

 Girls are offered the vaccine, usually at school when they are 12/13.
 However, a growing number of boys are now being vaccinated privately (which means there is a charge) and the vaccine is becoming more widely and easily available.